Sidebar navigation

 If you're in immediate danger or you're seriously injured, call the police on 999.
 To contact the police when it's not an emergency, call 101.

-For specialist and confidential medical attention and support after a sexual assault, call The Treetops Centre, Portsmouth’s Sexual Assault Referral Centre (SARC) on their 24/7 helpline on +44 (0)300 123 6616.
-The Treetops Centre can arrange for you to speak to a specially trained police officer and, if you want, give you a forensic medical examination that could help collect vital evidence if you decide to involve the police.
-The decision to speak to the police or have a forensic medical exam is entirely yours to make – but you should still contact The Treetops Centre for advice and support from people trained in sexual assault and violence.
+These centres can arrange for you to speak to a specially trained police officer and, if you want, give you a forensic medical examination that could help collect vital evidence if you decide to involve the police.
+The decision to speak to the police or have a forensic medical exam is entirely yours to make – but you should still contact a SARC centre for advice and support from people trained in sexual assault and violence.

 Out of hours support